 This work | 0.17 | 0.66 | 0.17(4) | 0.2γH - 0.4γH | 0.17γH2 - 0.33γH2 |

-For the earth pressure diagrams of the Terzaghi and Peck for the temporary loadings, the maximum pressure p has been found to range from 0.2γH - 0.4γH as illustrated in figure b.
-The total load is thus ranging from 0.15γH2-0.30γH2.
-As the weight of the stiff to hard clay was assumed to be 20 kN/m3.
-The total load has been estimated through this diagram which is about 3H2 - 6H2.
+For the earth pressure diagrams of the Terzaghi and Peck for the temporary loadings, the maximum pressure p has been found to range from 0.2γH - 0.4γH, as illustrated in Figure B. The total load is thus ranging from 0.15γH2-0.30γH2.
+The weight of the stiff to hard clay was assumed to be 20 kN/m3.
+This diagram has estimated the total load, about 3H2 - 6H2.

-Where H has been measured in meters and the total load was measured in kN/m.
+H was measured in meters, and the total load was measured in kN/m.
 The measurement of the ground anchor load was presented by Ulrich (1989) for seven excavation walls.
-Each of the excavations showed that the stability number Ns is lesser than 4.
+Each excavation showed that the stability number Ns is less than 4.

-Figure 25 showed the measured loads.
+Figure 25 shows the measured loads.
 The maximum ordinate for the earth pressure ranges from 0.1γH- 0.25γH approximately.
-The ordinates of these maximum pressures illustrate the total load used by Terzaghi and Peck diagram by 1.5H2-3.75H2.
-The apparent earth pressure was found and the value was 0.25γH- 0.35γH.
+The ordinates of these maximum pressures illustrate the total load used by the Terzaghi and Peck diagram by 1.5H2-3.75H2.
+The apparent earth pressure was found, and the value was 0.25γH- 0.35γH.

 Figure 15: Measured anchor loads for seven projects (after Ulrich, 1989, “Tieback Supported Cuts in Overconsolidated Soils”, Journal of Geotechnical Engineering, Vol. 115, No. 4, Reprinted by permission of ASCE).

-The recorded loads and the design pressure envelopes are illustrated in figure 26 in terms of the percentage of the design values.
-The maximum pressure ordinate of the design pressure envelop has been observed to be equal to 30H psf where H has been measured in feet.
+The recorded loads and the design pressure envelopes are illustrated in Figure 16 in terms of the percentage of the design values.
+The maximum pressure ordinate of the design pressure envelope has been observed to be equal to 30H psf, where H has been measured in feet.

-For two test sections, the actual pressure envelops are found to be equal to the 19H psf and 22H psf which is about 65 to 75% of the actual design values.
-The total load for the design pressure of the 30H the total load is found to be equal to the 24H2 lb/ft.
-For the actual pressure envelops of 19H and 22H, the total load will be 15.2H2-17.6H2 lb/ft respectively.
+For two test sections, the actual pressure envelopes equal 19H psf and 22H psf, about 65 to 75% of the actual design values.
+The total load for the design pressure of the 30H is equal to the 24H2 lb/ft.
+For the actual pressure envelops of 19H and 22H, the total load will be 15.2H2-17.6H2 lb/ft, respectively.

 Figure 16: Wall pressure envelopes (after Winter, 1990, “Pacific First Center-Performance of the Tieback Shoring Wall”, Design and Performance of Earth Retaining Structures, Geotechnical Special Publication No. 25, Reprinted by permission of ASCE).

-The results have illustrated that from the apparent envelops of the earth pressure by using the maximum values of the pressure ordinate the lower bound values can be represented for the Terzaghi and Peck envelope.
-The maximum ordinate pressure has to be consistent with the value of total load illustrated from the diagram which is 3H2-6H2 approximately.
+The results have illustrated that from the apparent envelops of the earth pressure; the lower bound values can be represented for the Terzaghi and Peck envelopes by the maximum values of the pressure ordinate.
+The maximum ordinate pressure has to be consistent with the value of the total load illustrated in the diagram, which is approximately 3H2-6H2.

-For stiff t hard clays the apparent diagrams of the earth pressure for the controlled short durations in the absence of the free water.
-For long term or permanent conditions, these diagrams can be used for the evaluation of the drained strength parameters of the soil.
-For stiff to hard clays the permanent conditions are described in the following section (Institution 1997).
+For stiff and hard clays, the apparent diagrams of the earth pressure for the controlled short durations in the absence of the free water.
+For long-term or permanent conditions, these diagrams can be used for the evaluation of the drained strength parameters of the soil.
+The permanent conditions for stiff to hard clays are described in the following section (Institution 1997).

 H1 = distance from the ground surface to the uppermost ground anchor